-The use of a MPA device in the immediate post-operative period leads to an improvement in wound healing as early as 3 days following kidney or kidney and pancreas transplantation compared to standard TED+IPC use.
-In addition, we report, for the first time, that the use of a MPA leads to a significant reduction in wound infection rates in transplant patients who are at high risk for wound complications.
-Patients were more satisfied with the use of MPA device than TED+IPC.
-These findings should be evaluated in larger, multi-center studies.
+The use of a MPA device in the immediate postoperative period leads to an improvement in wound healing vs. standard use TED + IPC as early as three days following kidney or SPK transplantation.
+In addition, we report for the first time that the use of a MPA leads to a significant reduction in wound infection rates in transplant patients who are at high risk for wound complications.
+Patients were more satisfied with the use of the MPA device than with TED + IPC.
+These findings should be evaluated in larger, multicenter studies.